 So how do Naps perform?
 As we can see, the answer to that question very much depends upon the tipster.
 Only eight of the 20 tipsters managed to earn punters a positive return over a decent sample size, with the bottom six in the table seriously underperforming.
 That being said, followers of On The Nose, the Daily Record and The Irish Field will have had every reason to celebrate, with a return on investment of 11.80% to 36.90% not to be sniffed at.

-One interesting thing to note regarding the results is the weak correlation between the strike rate and overall profit.
+One interesting thing to note regarding the results is the weak correlation between the strike rate and overall net win.
 A good example is Mercury of the Daily Post who topped the strike rate standings but finished only 16th in terms of returns.
 Ian Gaughran of the Irish Herald in contrast achieved a strike rate of just 16.53% – representing an average of one win in every six bets – yet finished fourth overall with a 10.30% ROI.
 The lesson here is that it’s not all about picking the most winners, those winners must also represent value at the prices.

 The Wisdom of Crowds